kondrak/vkQuake2/README.md

 - added Nightmare/Hard+ skill to the game menu
 - added the `aimfix` console command, backported from Berserker@Quake2

+A more detailed description of the thought process behind this project can be found in my [blog post](https://kondrak.github.io/posts/2020-09-20-porting-quake2-to-vulkan/), where I explain the overall design, how I attacked some of the challenges and also how things developed after the initial release.

 Building
 ===
 For extra challenge I decided to base vkQuake2 on the original id Software code.
 Because of this, there are no dependencies on external SDL-like libraries and the entire project is mostly self-contained.
 This also implies that some of the original bugs could be present.